 First Lady of the United States, Helen Herron Taft, agreed to accept a donation of 2,000 cherry trees.

 The first cherry trees were on their way!

 : Five days after Mrs. Taft's request, the Superintendent of the Office of Public Buildings and Grounds, Colonel Spencer Cosby, U.S. Army, initiated the purchase of ninety Fugenzo Cherry Trees (Prunus serrulata "Fugenzo") from Hoopes Brothers and Thomas Co., West Chester, PA.

-: On January 6, the two thousand trees arrived in Washington, D.C.
+January 6, 1910: The two thousand trees arrived in Washington, D.C.

 : To everyone's dismay, an inspection team from the Department of Agriculture discovered that the trees were infested with insects and nematodes, and were diseased.
 To protect American growers, the department concluded that the trees must be destroyed.

 : President William Howard Taft granted his consent to burn the trees.

 : a newspaper article in the Evening Star mentions that "about a dozen" of the "buggiest trees" were saved for further study, and "planted out in the experimental plot of the bureau, and there will be an expert entomologist with a dark lantern, and a butterfly net, cyanide bottle and other lethal weapons placed on guard over the trees, to see what sort of bugs develop."

 The Secretary of State sent letters to the Japanese Ambassador expressing the deep regret of all concerned.
 All parties involved from Japan met the distressing news with determination and good will.